mantidproject/documents/Project-Management/MantidReviewMeeting/2018/review-meeting-2018-09-18.md

 Agenda
 ======

-* The current state of Mantid 4
+* The current state of the new Mantid Workbench

 Questions
 =========